Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description uses the specific verb 'Get' and identifies the resource as 'month-to-date spend, utilisation, and alert status per department'.
-It clearly distinguishes from sibling tools like 'create_budget' (creation) and 'weekly_report' (weekly vs monthly focus).
+The description uses the specific verb 'Get' and clearly identifies the resource as a department report with month-to-date spend, utilisation, and alert status.
+It is unambiguous but does not explicitly differentiate itself from sibling tools like weekly_report.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.